MathSocUNSW/MathSocUNSW.github.io/_pages/integration-bee-champions.md

 <a id="2021"></a>
 ###### 2021 Integration Bee

-Thank you to all who came to MathSoc's annual Integration Bee and made it a fun time for everyone!
+Thank you to all who took the time to compete, spectate and show support at MathSoc's annual Integration Bee!
+Our team thinks it was a great success and we hope you all had as much fun as we did.
-Congratulations to the winner Jake Edwards and runner-up Raymond Li, who showed the audience a spectacular finale.

-We are once again releasing our questions and solutions from the bee:
+Congratulations to the winner Jake Edwards and the runner up Jason Lin.
+We would like to especially mention that Jake has now managed to win this competition a whopping three times.
+Jake's skills were well and truly a cut above the rest, managing to dominate the competition from start to finish.

+We can't also go out without mentioning that the finale was a gripping and spectacular roller coaster of emotions.
+From amazement, to confusion, to anticipation; our 2021 Integration Bee finale had it all.
+See if you can spot which one of our questions caused the contestants to grind to a halt, as we are releasing both the questions and solutions below.

+Finally, we would also like to congratulate Kabir Agrawal for coming in third place.
+The third place round was not short on entertainment either.
+It was a wholesome affair as both contestants after some frustration, ending up helping each other out to solve the integral.

 <a href="{{ solutions_url }}/integration-bee/2021_Problems_and_Solutions.pdf">2021 Integration Bee Questions and Solutions</a> <br>